imitrob/imitrob_dataset_code/README.md

 Similar change has to be done in the evaluation.py script.

+The data acquisition process is described in [this readme file](data_acquisition.md).

 ### Training

 The [trainer.py](trainer.py) file performs training (and the evaluation after training, though this can be skipped).
 The script accepts command line arguments to specify which parts of the dataset should be used.
 Use help invocation command to see all the possible options and their descriptions: